anantyash9/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is distributed between the various classes and the number of images for each class in traning, validation and test dataset.
+It is a bar chart showing how the data is distributed between the various classes and the number of images for each class in training, validation and test dataset.

 ![alt text][image1]